 The answer is yes.
 Many providers offer life insurance for diabetics in Canada.

 Like others, diabetics can apply for a traditional life insurance policy.
 These policies are fully underwritten.
-Alternatively, they can also opt for a non-medical exam life policy.
+Alternatively, they can also opt for a non-medical exam life insurance policy.

 If you have diabetes, we suggest you first give traditional life insurance a try (even if you think your condition is serious).
 How you see your health is not necessarily how an underwriter sees it.
-You may well qualify for a standard policy even if you thought you would not.
+You may qualify for a standard insurance policy even if you thought you would not.

 How do insurance companies price a policy for a diabetic?